Travel in Austria

 For the convenience of visitors, there’s a nice restaurant operating inside the spa, so you don’t have to bring food when visiting the spa.

-Essential Additional Information for Visiting the Spa
+Essential Additional Information for Your Visit

 Opening Hours: Monday to Sunday from 9:00 AM to midnight.